TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/01 - Genesis/Genesis 34/Genesis 34.1.md

 ---

-And Dinah the daughter of Leah, whom she bare unto Jacob, went out to see the daughters of the land.
+Dinah, the daughter of Leah, whom she bore to Jacob, went out to see the daughters of the land.